g-nvs/DetectionLab/README.md

 - Telemetry generation tools to create realistic network traffic and attack scenarios.
 - Sysmon for detailed information about process creations, network connections and real time changes to filesystem in Windows endpoints.
 - Suricata configured as an IDS, for real-time threat detection and threat hunting.
 - Zeek for a comprehensive view and analysis of the network activity.
-It allows to complete Suricata logs.
+It allows to supplement Suricata logs.

 ## Steps